Check Out CSWR Pro

 In the age of social media it's easier than ever to keep tabs on players.
 When developing my player rankings I find it's essential to research players through various sources.
-Between NFL beat writers, blogs like TDFantasySports, and Twitter you're almost guaranteed to find a useful nugget of information about any NFL player.
+Between NFL beat writers, fantasy football blogs, and Twitter you're almost guaranteed to find a useful nugget of information about any NFL player.

 Let's say I were taking a closer look at Shane Vereen of the New England Patriots.
 Some sources you may want to consider when performing your research may be:

 Things are so dynamic during training camps and the preseason that if you're not current, you're way behind.
 I research players through various sources every time I update my rankings.

 Our cheat sheet interface provides a simple way to perform a Google News Search on players while you rank.
 Search results are presented in a new window and you can simply return to your sheet once you've done the necessary research.

 There are many factors that go into creating fantasy football player rankings.
 To develop the best rankings possible, it's critical to research those topics which directly influence on-field performance.
 The tips contained in this article should provide a solid foundation for configuring your rankings and put you on the road to fantasy domination.